What is Pupil Premium?

 Schools decide how to use the funding as they are best placed to assess what additional provision their pupils need.
 See our 3 year strategy for how we allocate our funding.

 Broadway Infant School Pupil Premium Strategy

-Broadway school have taken their strategy from research (Sutton Trust, Education Endowment Trust etc.) and experience with success within school and other schools in the locality.
+Broadway school have taken their strategy from DfE and LA advice as well as experience with success within school and other schools in the locality.

 - The progress and attainment of all pupils at Broadway Infants is carefully tracked and analysed from a rich field of data in order to draw conclusions and develop action plans.
 Each Class teacher meets with School Leaders three times a year to discuss all their pupils and examine the best way forward for each individual.

-For our full Pupil Premium Strategy and proposed estimated costs please open the document below.
+For our full 3 year Pupil Premium Strategy and proposed estimated costs see the link below.